Artificial insemination: Intracervical

-Intracervical insemination (ICI) is the method of artificial insemination which most closely simulates the natural ejaculation of semen by the penis into the vagina during intercourse.
+Intracervical insemination (ICI) is the method of artificial insemination which most closely mimics the natural ejaculation of semen by the penis into the vagina during sexual intercourse.
 It is painless and is the simplest, easiest and most common method of artificial insemination involving the introduction of unwashed or raw semen into the vagina at the entrance to the cervix, usually by means of a needleless syringe.
+The vagina acts as a filter to separate out the sperm from other chemicals in the ejaculate, as with intercourse, so that only sperm pass through the cervix on their way to the uterus.

 ICI is commonly used in the home, by self-insemination and practitioner insemination.
 Sperm used in ICI inseminations does not have to be 'washed' to remove seminal fluid so that raw semen from a private donor may be used.
 Semen supplied by a sperm bank prepared for ICI or IUI use is suitable for ICI.
 ICI is a popular method of insemination amongst single and lesbian women purchasing donor sperm on-line.

 Although ICI is the simplest method of artificial insemination, a meta-analysis has shown no difference in live birth rates compared with IUI.
 It may also be performed privately by the woman, or, if she has a partner, in the presence of her partner, or by her partner.
-ICI was previously used in many fertility centers as a method of insemination, although its popularity in this context has waned as other, more reliable methods of insemination have become available.
+ICI was previously used in many fertility centers as a method of insemination, but its popularity in this context has waned as other, more reliable methods of insemination have become available.

 During ICI, air is expelled from a needleless syringe which is then filled with semen which has been allowed to liquify.
-A specially-designed syringe, wider and with a more rounded end, may be used for this purpose.
+A specially designed syringe, wider and with a more rounded end, may be used for this purpose.
 Any further enclosed air is removed by gently pressing the plunger forward.
 The woman lies on her back and the syringe is inserted into the vagina.
 Care is optimal when inserting the syringe, so that the tip is as close to the entrance to the cervix as possible.
 A vaginal speculum may be used for this purpose and a catheter may be attached to the tip of the syringe to ensure delivery of the semen as close to the entrance to the cervix as possible.
 The plunger is then slowly pushed forward and the semen in the syringe is gently emptied deep into the vagina.
-It is important that the syringe is emptied slowly for safety and for the best results, bearing in mind that the purpose of the procedure is the replicate as closely as possible a natural deposit of the semen in the vagina.
+It is important that the syringe is emptied slowly for safety and for the best results, bearing in mind that the purpose of the procedure is to replicate as closely as possible a natural deposit of the semen in the vagina.
 The syringe (and catheter if used) may be left in place for several minutes before removal.
 The woman can bring herself to orgasm so that the cervix 'dips down' into the pool of semen, again replicating closely vaginal intercourse, and this may improve the success rate.